CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

     ![](./images/ocr(17).png)

-3. In the integrated terminal for the **read-text** folder, and enter the following command to run the program:
+3. In the integrated terminal for the **read-text** folder, enter the following command to run the program:

      **C#**